| The IAB's standard banner sizes range from 486 x 60

 Dedicated eMail: SBR features a special trio of dedicated emails

-on your company), followed by small business (SB) enewsletter ads,
+(featured emails only on your company), followed by small business (SB) enewsletter ads,

 and rotating banner